-The face relative to path at impact is open 2.4 deg, which results in 76% Score rating.
-The consistency is very high with 92%.
+The face relative to path at impact is open 2.4 deg.
 If face to path is consistent then we see a good biomechanical coupling between the hands (face angle) and the stroke (path).
 Problems in Setup and in alignment can still result in very different face angles or path direction.

 The rotation relative to path represents the face rotation against the path direction in the impact zone.
 The absolute face rotation naturally depends on the tilt of the swing plane against the target line (see 5.10).
 However the relative face rotation inside of the tilted swing plane is independent from absolute rotation and will always be zero for a pure in plane type of stroke.
-If relative rotation is not neutral then the putter head is rotated against the swing plane.
-For this player relative rotation is neutral with only 0.4 deg opening, although there is a significant amount of absolute rotation (see 5.10).
+If relative rotation is not neutral then the putter head is also rotated around its shaft.
+For this player relative rotation is neutral with only 0.4 deg opening (although there is a significant amount of absolute rotation).
+This results in 88% Score rating.
+Consistency is low with 45%

-The single data for Path Arc show a considerable spread, but the average path arc at impact is in the mid-range with 15.5 deg/s.
+The single data for Path Arc show a considerable spread, but the average path arc at impact is in the mid-range with 20.0 deg/s.